betusin/lottery-ticket/README.md

 # Lottery Ticket Hypothesis
-This repository reproduce some experiments and figures of the paper The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks.
+This repository reproduces experiments and figures of the paper [The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks](https://arxiv.org/pdf/1803.03635.pdf).

 ## About pruning